LT-IntroToAI-SY2526/assignment6-part1-per4-TomaSinanski/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The hardest part was completing the write-up and figuring out how Anaconda and the imports worked.
+I needed to learn what each tool did in order to fully understand the code and answer the questions.

 ---